trawick/edurepo/STATUS.md

 * command-line "reference" clients:
   * test these automatically
   * current\_learning\_objectives.py: indicate when the specified class name is invalid
-* @login_required doesn't redirect to the proper URL
 * handle API failures in Angular webapp
 * Read "Effective JavaScript", finish Django tutorial, finish Angular tutorial, read tastypie docs :)
 * Add Spanish version of "I Can" statements (from Sonya), with means of retrieval